craigahobbs/python-build/README.md

 - `SPHINX_ARGS` - The sphinx-build global command line arguments.
 Default is "-W -a".

+- `TESTS_REQUIRE` - Additional Python packages to install for unit tests.

 - `NO_DOCKER` - Use the system python instead of docker.
 This is intended to be used from the comand line:

 ```